CRISES-URV/eVerification-2/README.md

 ### Homomorphic Decryption or tally (as least t-SC must participate in this process)
-		Once elections have been concluded, a set of at least t-members of the electoral board is necessary to meet successfully decrypting votes.
+		Once elections have been concluded, a set of at least t-members of the electoral board is necessary to decrypt votes successfully.
 		At this point, votes have been aggregated thanks to the use of a homomorphic properties of ElGamal.

 		- By using the lagrange coefficients, the evaluations values and the aggregated votes computed before in the client side, each of t-SCs compute securely and internally its partials Y1: